-VI MICRO INSURANCE INTERVENTIONS AND ENSURING FINANCIAL INCLUSION segment the IRDA is reviewing the micro insurance regulations, 2005.
-In this connection, the authority has already released draft modifications of the regulations on 31st Jan, 2014.
-Also, the Authority has issued acircular on 3rd April, 2013 permitting several more entities like district co-operative banks, regional rural banks, rural banks, etc. Who are banking correspondents to be appointed as micro insurance agents facilitating better penetration of micro insurance business in rural and urban people which leads to financial inclusion.
+VI MICRO INSURANCE INTERVENTIONS AND ENSURING FINANCIAL INCLUSION

+The rural and social sector obligations and the micro insurance regulations form IRDA are important steps in the direction of ensuring financial inclusion and social protection for the poor.As part of these financial inclusion programmes, micro insurance competently spread in the targeted market segment.
+To improve the market share of micro insurance segment the IRDA is reviewing the micro insurance regulations, 2005.
+In this connection, the authority has already released draft modifications of the regulations on 31^{st} Jan, 2014.
+Also, the Authority has issued acircular on 3^{rd} April, 2013 permitting several more entities like district co-operative banks, regional rural banks, rural banks, etc. Who are banking correspondents to be appointed as micro insurance agents facilitating better penetration of micro insurance business in rural and urban people which leads to financial inclusion.